snetsystems/telegraf/plugins/inputs/ipmi_sensor/README.md

   # privilege = "ADMINISTRATOR"
   ##
   ## optionally specify one or more servers via a url matching
+  ## optionally specify hostname tag
   ##  [username[:password]@][protocol[(address),hostname]]
   ##  e.g.
   ##    root:passwd@lan(127.0.0.1),example_host
   ##
-  ## The 'hostname' is an optional tag that can be used to identify the server with a human-readable name.
+  ## 'hostname' is an optional tag to identify the server
+  ## if no hostname is entered, the hostname tag will not be generated
   ## if no servers are specified, local machine sensor stats will be queried
   ##
   # v = ["USERID:PASSW0RD@lan(192.168.1.1),example_host"]